shiquda/shiquda_UserScript/Google/README-en.md

 # Google Advanced Search Assistant

-**Attention: Since this is a script under development, it could only provide Chinese UI now!**

 This is a user script that adds an advanced search form to Google.
 It adds a collapsible advanced search form at the top of the page, allowing you to search for information with more precision.

 ## Features